 Thankfully, the solar rights and easement laws don’t need to be claimed, and all residents can automatically enjoy them.
 No governing body can stop you from installing panels and accessing the solar energy that would normally hit your property.

-EcoWatch’s Opinion on the Solar Rights and Easement Laws in California
+Are the Solar Rights and Easement Laws Worth the Time/Effort of Claiming in California? (click to expand)

 These laws are a great addition to the incentives in California, especially since they don’t require any action on your part.
 They’re not a financial perk but instead guarantee that you always have the right to convert to solar and produce clean energy.